antonw-88/GICSP/study-topics.md

 ## Books
 - "_Practical Industrial Cyber Security: ICS, Industry 4.0 & IIoT_" by Charles J. Brooks & Philip A. Craig, Jr.
 Intended as a study guide for the GICSP exam.
 Contains 25 practice questions per chapter.
 Has a seemingly great reputation among ICS Security professionals.
 Offers a break from the dense reading of NIST and ISA/IEC standards.
 - "_Sandworm_" by Andy Greenberg is highly recommended.
 Both for the content itself but also as a break from highly technical/regulatory/process-oriented reading.
-The book provides a very interesting overview of cyber warfare, and frames the more in-depth resources of this reference manual in a clear context; for example: why is ICS security so important, and why are certain controls and processes highlighted.
+It is a very interesting overview of cyber warfare, and provides a clear context that frames the more in-depth resources of this reference manual; for example: why is ICS security so important, and why are certain controls and processes highlighted.

 ## NIST 800-X Publications
 In-depth details, with a lot of good references in the Appendix sections etc. _Note: Check for the latest revisions_.